dipeshadhikarioffical/movie-recommendation-system/README.md

 ### Motivation

-The main motivate to develop this project is to get internship in Data Science Position.
+The main motivate to develop this project is to enhance my knowledge and to get internship in Data Science Position.

 ## Roadmap